 Performing a Medical Record Review

 If a person was receiving medical care near or at the time of his or her death, surviving family members might question whether the right steps were taken to care for their loved one.
-Often a first step at determining whether or not a medical malpractice case will be pursued, a medical record review can be requested by a family member, physician, healthcare facility, or insurer to get an unbiased, trained set of eyes reviewing all documents related to the deceased patient’s care to determine if negligence took place, or if the physician or healthcare facility may have some liability.
+Often a first step in determining whether or not a medical malpractice case will be pursued, a medical record review can be requested by a family member, physician, healthcare facility, or insurer.
+This allows an unbiased, trained set of eyes to review all documents related to the deceased patient’s care to determine if negligence took place, or if the physician or healthcare facility may be liable.
 Oftentimes when negligence is found, Dr. Chundru continues to work with the requesting party as a forensic medical witness in a subsequent trial.

 Investigating a Medical Malpractice Case